WayPointVenturesOrg/coursewarelibrary/ENU/55367AC/Labs/Mod04/0402- Configuring iSCSI storage.md

 **Results:** After this exercise, you'll have successfully installed the **iSCSI Target Server** role, and configured disks and firewall rules to support iSCSI.

-## Exercise 2: Configuring and Connecting to iSCSI Targets
+## Exercise 2: Configure and connect to iSCSI Targets

 ### Scenario